 The Mountain lost its ice cap by 82% since 1912 and has lost 55% of its glaciers since 1962 due to climate change.

-Fact #4: The oldest person to summit Kilimanjaro is 89 years old
+Facts about mount Kilimanjaro #4: The oldest person to summit Kilimanjaro is 89 years old

 Although it’s a known fact that it could be challenging to climb the highest free-standing mountain in the world, it did not deter the 89 years old Anne Lorimor from Arizona from being the oldest person to climb the highest summit in Africa.